hwanglab/rnaseq_workshop/01_prep_rnaseq_analysis.md

 ## Annotation

 ### The purpose of gene annotation (GTF file)
 NGS reads are short (in general, Illumina sequencing platform) and RNA-seq reads are most likely originated from known gene locus.
 Thus, during the HISAT2 index creation step, the annotations may be provided to create local indexes to represent transcripts as well as a global index for the entire reference genome.
 This allows for faster mapping and better mapping across exon boundaries and splice sites.
-If an alignment still can not be found it will attempt to determine if the read corresponds to a novel exon-exon junction.
+If an alignment still cannot be found it will attempt to determine if the read corresponds to a novel exon-exon junction.

 ![align_to_splice_out_ref](images/te-203-9.png)

 ### View a preprocessed GTF file

 In general, two gene prediction models are available; RefSeq and Ensembl/GENCODE.
 RefSeq is more conservative and mostly used in clinical settings whereas Ensembl is more inclusive and widely used in research settings.
-In this tutorial we will use annotations obtained from Ensembl (Homo_sapiens.GRCh38.86.gtf.gz) for chromosome 22 only.
+In this tutorial, we will use annotations obtained from Ensembl (Homo_sapiens.GRCh38.86.gtf.gz) for chromosome 22 only.
 But, you should get familiar with sources of complete gene annotations for RNA-seq analysis.

 Take a look at the contents of the gtf file ($RNA_REF_GTF).
 Press 'q' to exit the 'less' display.